Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 General information on the disease

 Rhabdoid tumours are rare, very aggressively growing tumours, which mostly occur in infants and toddlers during the first two years of life.
 They are „embryonal tumours“, which means that they originate from extremely immature (undifferentiated) cells.
 Rhabdoid tumours can develop in any tissue of the body.
-Most frequently, however, they affect brain and spinal cord (hence the central nervous system, CNS), the kidneys and the liver as well as soft tissues (such as in the neck, thigh or chestwall area).
+Most frequently (with about 65 %), however, they affect brain and spinal cord (hence the central nervous system, CNS).
+Apart from that, rhabdoid tumours are found, above all, in the kidneys and the liver as well as in soft tissues (such as in the neck, thigh or chestwall area).

 The following information is on rhabdoid tumours of the CNS only.